jason-ash/jtash/src/posts/20181213-pytorch-exotic-options.md

 # The Vanilla European option

 For the sake of comparison, we'll calculate the value of a standard European put option.
-This should be very close to <a href="black-scholes-in-pytorch">the Black-Scholes value we calculated in the prior article</a>.
+This should be very close to <a href="pytorch-black-scholes">the Black-Scholes value we calculated in the prior article</a>.
 (Note that the prior article used 100,000 scenarios instead of 1 million, so the option prices are slightly different.)
 We'll also illustrate a single scenario to show how the option payoff is calculated.

 ```python
 # european put option payoff